mrgaryg/oreilley_git_collaboration/README.md

 - `merge <branch>:` merges the `<branch>` *into* current branch

+- PR's only neeeds to be done once.
+Any new changes do not require a new PR

 ## Removing unwanted changes from commits

 This will rollback commits up to the specific commit